cameron98/dd-fundraiser/README.md

 ## User Management

 Only users which have been added to the app will be able to login.
 There are no passwords but users will be sent a magic login link on attempting to login.
-To add a new user, run the `scrips/createUser.php' script and follow the wizard to add the user.
+To add a new user, run the `scripts/createUser.php' script and follow the wizard to add the user.

+## Docker (in development)

+Currently the web server is available to run in a docker container.
+Before building the container, you will first need to enter your database credentials and base url in the config.php file.
+You will also need to provide a `server.crt` and `server.key` in the `docker/cert` directory.
+The container can be built using

+`docker build -t dd-fundraiser .`

+and then run with

+`docker run --rm -p 443:443 --name dd-fundraiser dd-fundraiser`